 I need to preface with what I believe to be most destructive to this discussion on race: hasty generalizations.

 Our modern race-talk lacks the nuance necessary to produce many, if any, warranted generalizations.
-Often times, I have found there to be much emotion tied up in the discussion (and that’s okay, to an extent) which leads to, more often than not, charged words and hastiness.
-This has only served to degrade the situation substantially.
-One reason for this is because the side being called to repentance, in this case white evangelicals, the generalized side, is pushed further away.
+Often times, I have found there to be too much emotion tied up in the discussion which often leads to charged words and sloppy responses.
+This has only served to substantially degrade the situation.
+One reason for this is because the side being called to “repentance”—in this case the very general white evangelical demographic—is pushed further away.
 This doesn’t provide a conducive atmosphere for productive discussion on these issues.

-Generalized people, especially when many of them are unable to see the warrant, or simply disagree with the proposed warrant on a factual basis, are pushed away from productive discussion primarily because they do not find any free air in the submarine!
+Generalized people, especially when many of them disagree with the proposed warrant on a factual basis, are pushed out of the discussion primarily because they do not find any free air in the submarine!
 Every breath they take is used for their own demise while a great number of opponents continue to label this dissenting group what it wishes (privileged, racist, uninformed, etc).
 Anything said in response to the populace in the submarine is a use of the populace’s oxygen, and that has to change.

-To be clearer, a movement may decide to write off any carefully thought-out response before the respondent can even be heard.
-The movement has taken a narrative for granted and any rational questioner of the movement is told they are blinded to their privilege, they are “uncle Toms (in the case they possess darker melanin),” etc. And this is an across the board dismissal.
-This movement will write off anyone, no matter their skin color, experiences, etc. They have a monopoly on the truth.
+To be clearer, this movement often decides to write off any carefully thought-out response before the respondent can even be heard.
+The movement has taken a narrative for granted and any rational questioner of the movement is told they are blinded to their privilege; they are “uncle Toms (in the case they possess darker melanin),” etc. This is an across-the-board dismissal.
+This movement will write off anyone, no matter their skin color, experiences, etc. They claim a monopoly on the truth.

 Thabiti’s Two Articles